peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetDigitCount
     @Deprecated public int GetDigitCount()
 Deprecated.
-<div class='deprecationComment'>This method may overflow.
-Use GetDigitCountAsEInteger instead.</div>
+This method may overflow.
+Use GetDigitCountAsEInteger instead.

 **Returns:**